hmlewis-astro/mta_analysis/final_pres/final_writeup.md

 ### Communication

-In addition to the slides and visuals presented here, [NYC MTA Heat](https://public.tableau.com/views/NYCMTAHeatAnalysis/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) will be included in a forthcoming blog post to be shared on my (work-in-progress) GitHub Pages [website](https://hmlewis-astro.github.io/).
+In addition to the slides and visuals presented here, the Tableau dashboard [NYC MTA Heat](https://public.tableau.com/views/NYCMTAHeatAnalysis/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) will be included in a forthcoming blog post to be shared on my (work-in-progress) GitHub Pages [website](https://hmlewis-astro.github.io/).